ExitValue.ai

 Single-product concentration is the most common multiple compressor.
 Companies where 80%+ of revenue is one device with one indication carry concentration risk that strategics price in.
 A pipeline of follow-on products at varying maturity stages commands a premium.

-Open FDA correspondence — 483 observations, warning letters, recalls, or pending pre-market submissions in question status — meaningfully impacts pricing and can derail a deal entirely if not disclosed early.
+Open FDA correspondence , 483 observations, warning letters, recalls, or pending pre-market submissions in question status, meaningfully impacts pricing and can derail a deal entirely if not disclosed early.
 Strategic acquirers almost always require quality-system due diligence well before LOI.

-Want to know what your medical device business is worth?
+Estimate your medical device business value

 Frequently Asked Questions